manticoresoftware/manticoresearch/manual/Extensions/UDFs_and_Plugins/Plugins/Reloading_plugins.md

 In case of any failure `RELOAD PLUGINS` does absolutely nothing, keeps the old plugins, and reports an error.

 On Windows, either overwriting or deleting a DLL library currently in use seems to be an issue.
 However, you can still rename it, then put a new version under the old name, and `RELOAD` will then work.
-After a succesful reload you will also be able to delete the renamed old library, too.
+After a successful reload you will also be able to delete the renamed old library, too.

 ```sql
 mysql> RELOAD PLUGINS FROM SONAME 'udfexample.dll';